unahouExosite/docs/exositeready/gwe/otau.md

 ## Verify/Debug

-One of the reasons that Gateway Engine is such a powerful developer and fleet management tool for IoT gateway systems is the OTAU feature.
-Once an OTAU is deployed and Gateway Engine checks in to download and install it, it "clears" the `engine_fetch` dataport to signify that it is now downloading and installing the OTAU package.
+One of the reasons that GWE is such a powerful developer and fleet management tool for IoT gateway systems is the OTAU feature.
+Once an OTAU is deployed and GWE checks in to download and install it, it "clears" the `engine_fetch` dataport to signify that it is now downloading and installing the OTAU package.